OfficeDev/Microsoft-Teams-Samples/samples/msgext-search-auth-config/csharp/README.md

 1) Update the `appsettings.json` configuration for the bot to use the MicrosoftAppId, MicrosoftAppPassword, MicrosoftAppTenantId generated in Step 1 (App Registration creation).
 (Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)
     - Set "MicrosoftAppType" in the `appsettings.json`. (**Allowed values are: MultiTenant(default), SingleTenant, UserAssignedMSI**)
     - Set "ConnectionName" in the `appsettings.json`.
-The Microsoft Entra ConnectionName from the OAuth Connection Settings on Azure Bot registration
+The Microsoft Entra ID ConnectionName from the OAuth Connection Settings on Azure Bot registration
     - Set "SiteUrl" in the `appsettings.json`.
 The ngrok forwarding url (ie `https://xxxx.ngrok-free.app`) from starting ngrok and if you are using dev tunnels, your URL will be like: https://12345.devtunnels.ms.

 1) Run your bot, either from Visual Studio with `F5` or using `dotnet run` in the appropriate folder.